clojurists-together/clojuriststogether.org/content/news/2024/Q1 2024 Funding Announcement.md

 ---

-## Wolframite – Thomas Clark and Jakub Thomas
+### Wolframite – Thomas Clark and Jakub Thomas
-Currently, there is an existing library for wolfram<>clojure interop but it's lack of documentation, reliability and usability mean that it is not widely used or known of.
+Currently, there is an existing library for wolfram<>clojure interop but it's lack of documentation, reliability and usability mean that it is not widely used or known.
 We hope to fix all of these issues and so bring wolfram interop up to the standards of similar bridges like clojisr and libpython-clj.
 Specifically, fundamental goals would be to:
 - merge recent work
 - create comprehensive inline documentation
 - create big-picture example namespaces: including onboarding tutorials and real-world examples (publically available in visible places like the sci-cloj website and high-impact blogs).